NablaVM/Del/README.md

 ## Development Updates:

+***09/ July/ 2020***

+After much consideration and branches of rewrites I've decided that this implementation of DEL will remain as-is.
+Its not great, but its a decent start.
+There is no printing, no working with the VM Net/File IO, and it has no dynamic memory.
+This means its not _really_ usable.
+Realistically, writing programs in ASM for Nabla is a better idea.
+The DEL language was meant as a POC and I think it does that nicely.

 :star2: ***22/ June/ 2020*** :star2:

 The Del Compiler is on its way, and recently pulled out of the Nabal VM application.
 Initially I thought it would a good idea to couple the compiler with the virtual machine, but I recently decided against doing that.
 This is an application specifically to compile the Del language to Nabla Bytecode that can then be executed by the [NablaVM](https://github.com/NablaVM/nabla).